 The Lord's Taverners is governed by its Articles of Association.

-Seven Elected Trustees who are elected by voting Members of the Lord's Taverners in annual elections, and serve for a three-year term.
-One-third of the elected Trustees retire each year.
+- Three elected Trustees who are elected by voting members of the Lord's Taverners in annual elections, and serve for a three-year term.
 Retiring Trustees are eligible for re-election up to a maximum of a further two consecutive terms (i.e. nine years in total).
+Candidates for election are required to meet the criteria set out by the Nominations Committee before they are put forward to the membership.
+Further details are set out in the 'Nominations and Elections' document below.

-Up to Five Appointed Trustees who are appointed by Trustees after consultation with the Nominations Committee who are selected on the basis of skills and experience and who serve for terms of up to three years.
+- Up to nine appointed Trustees who are appointed by Trustees after consultation with the Nominations Committee who are selected on the basis of skills and experience and who serve for terms of up to three years.
 They can be reappointed subject to a maximum of nine consecutive years.

-The Trustees meet at least quarterly.
-The day to day management of the Charity is the responsibility to the Chief Executive and executive team.
-Supporting the fundraising and grant-making work of the Charity are volunteer committees serviced by the executive staff.
+- The Trustees meet at least quarterly.
+The day to day management of the charity is the responsibility to the Chief Executive and executive team.
+Supporting the fundraising and charitable programme work of the charity are volunteer committees serviced by the executive staff.

-Our Members are drawn from the world of entertainment, sport, the arts, the professions and commerce.
-A significant proportion of our fundraising each year is attributable to our all-volunteer 28 Lord's Taverners Regions and 24 Lady Taverners Regions.
-Each Region organises its own fundraising events.
-Regional Members also play an important role in supporting the grant assessment process, visiting many applicants to help assess their need.
-The dedication of our Regional Committees and Members is a major strength of the organisation as a whole.
-Rules governing our Membership are laid out in the Association's Bye-laws.
+Our members are drawn from the world of entertainment, sport, the arts, the professions and commerce.
+A significant proportion of our fundraising each year is attributable to our members and volunteers across the country through the regions.
+Each region organises its own fundraising events.
+The dedication of our regional committees and members is a major strength of the organisation as a whole.
+Rules governing our membership are laid out in the association's bye-laws.

-The Governance and Audit Committee has overall responsibility for governance within the Charity.
-It includes a Trustee representative on the Committee and reports to the Trustees on governance matters generally, including regular reviews of policies, risk, and Charity Commission and other regulatory guidance as it arises..
+The governance and finance committee has overall responsibility for governance within the charity.
+It includes a Trustee representative on the committee and reports to the Trustees on governance matters generally, including regular reviews of policies, risk, and charity commission and other regulatory guidance as it arises.
 It meets both prior to and following the annual audit of the accounts, as well as at other times during the year as deemed necessary.

-The Lord's Taverners is a Corporate Trustee of the Brian Johnston Memorial Trust and has the power to appoint its other Trustees.
-The Trust raises funds to enable financial support to be given to young cricketers with the potential to succeed in the game, who are in financial need, as well as to cricket for the visually impaired
+The Lord's Taverners is a corporate Trustee of the Johnners Trust and has the power to appoint its other Trustees.
+The Trust raises funds to enable financial support to be given to young cricketers with the potential to succeed in the game, who are in financial need, as well as to cricket for the visually impaired - click here to learn more about the Johnners Trust.

 National Westminster Bank plc